CuberBoy96/siem-internship-phase-1/use-case-1-brute-force-login/screenshots/README.md

 ## Scenario Description

 A brute-force attack was simulated from a Kali Linux VM targeting a Windows 10 VM.
-Multiple failed login attempts (Event ID 4625) were triggered using `crackmapexec`, followed by a successful login using a privileged account.
+Multiple failed login attempts (Event ID 4625) were triggered using `hydra`, followed by a successful login using a privileged account.
 The goal is to detect a sequence of failed logins followed by a successful login from the same source IP within a short time frame.

 ## Objective